Sterling derivative bets rise as Brexit endgame nears

 The jump in implied volatility is an indicator of increased hedging activity from investors at a time when broader gauges of directional bets have declined.

-Risk reversals for sterling GBP1MRR= — a measure of which way the derivatives markets are leaning in a currency in terms of the ratio between calls and puts — has shown a decline in outright sterling shorts toward more neutral levels.
+Risk reversals for sterling — a measure of which way the derivatives markets are leaning in a currency in terms of the ratio between calls and puts — has shown a decline in outright sterling shorts toward more neutral levels.

 “From what we hear and see in hedge fund portfolios, directionality on the pound versus U.S. dollar has actually been significantly reduced,” said Philippe Ferreira, senior cross asset strategist at Lyxor Asset Management.